tscircuit/svg.tscircuit.com/README.md

 ## API Overview

-This service converts TSCircuit code or pre-generated circuit JSON into various visual formats (PCB, schematic, and 3D views) via HTTP requests.
+This service converts TSCircuit code or pre-generated circuit JSON into various visual formats (PCB, schematic, assembly, pinout, and 3D views) via HTTP requests.
 It's designed to be used for generating circuit diagrams, PCB layouts, and 3D visualizations for documentation and web applications.

 ## API Endpoints